 Originally published in 1968, this collection features many of the author’s favorite holiday dishes, as they were included in one of his short stories.
-(Unfortunately, we couldn’t get all of the recipes, as our copy of the magazine was incomplete.)
+(Unfortunately, we could only get 10 of the recipes for you, as our copy of the magazine was incomplete.)

 10 of Truman Capote’s favorite Thanksgiving recipes